-The Special Populations and Programs Division is responsible for the education, behavioral, and treatment programs administered by the Bureau, including the ACES Program, the Day Reporting Center Program, and the Residential Transition Center Program.
-These programs provide intensive treatment, education, behavioral modification and supervision for moderate to high risk clients supervised by the Agency.
+The Special Populations and Programs Division is responsible for the education, behavioral, and treatment programs administered by the Bureau, including the Alabama Certain Enforcement Supervision Program, Day Reporting Centers, Day Reporting Center Lites and other programs.
+These programs provide intensive treatment, education, behavioral modification and supervision for moderate to high risk clients supervised by the agency.

 Function of the Division Director:

-1. Develop policy and procedure for all Day Reporting Centers in the state.
+1. Develop policy and procedure for all Day Reporting Centers and Day Reporting Center Lites in the state.

-3. Assist executive staff with the development of a long term strategic plan.
+2. Assist executive staff with the development of a long-term strategic plan.

-11. Review violation reports submitted by Day Reporting Centers and L.I.F.E.
-Tech for Bureau review.
+10. Review violation reports submitted by Day Reporting Centers for Bureau review.